Sarah-LB/RockPaperScissors/README.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Hover.css:](https://ianlunn.github.io/Hover/)
-    - Hover.css was used on the navbar to change the colour of menu items while being hovered over.
+    - Hover.css was used on the navbar to change the colour of menu items while being hovered over and to change the size of the game play icons whenbeing hovered over.
 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the 'Indie Flower' and 'Patrick Hand' fonts.
 1. [Font Awesome:](https://fontawesome.com/)